dakanji/RefindPlus/README-Dev.md

-text_renderer         |Provides a text renderer for text output when otherwise unavailable transient_boot        |Disables saving the last booted loader if not required uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs
+text_renderer         |Provides a text renderer for text output when otherwise unavailable transient_boot        |Disables saving the last booted loader if not required uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs unicode_collation     |Provides finetuned support for languages that use unicode text

 ## Extended Functionality
 In addition to the new functionality listed above, the following upsteam tokens have been extended: